St Clair Residential Development Plan Amendment (Privately Funded)

 How can I view the draft DPA and Public Submissions?

-For information on the draft DPA:
+During the consultation process, the following information was made available on the draft DPA:

 - View and download the submissions received online or at the front counter of our Civic Centre, 72 Woodville Road, Woodville.